 What Are The Benefits Of Chemical Sunscreen?

-Chemical sunscreens tend to absorb quickly and dry with an invisible finish, making them ideal for those looking for a sunscreen that they can wear daily.
-Their lightweight, non-chalky finish also makes chemical sunscreens well-suited for those with darker skin tones (because while melanin provides some protection from UV radiation, it’s not nearly enough to forgo sunscreen).
+When choosing between chemical vs. mineral sunscreen, people often gravitate toward the former because of its versatility.
+Chemical sunscreen tends to be lightweight and boast a non-chalky finish, which makes it well-suited for those with darker skin tones (because while melanin provides some protection from UV radiation, it’s not nearly enough to forgo sunscreen).

 What Are The Benefits Of Mineral Sunscreens?